jduck/bs25-slides/slides.md

 </div>

+## Background of Involvement

+1. User of Linux since 1995, steadily since
+   * Installed Linux (UMSDOS) early on my journey
+2. Vulnerability research and exploit development
+   * Reverse-engineered exploits, analyzed bugs
+3. Kernel chapter author in Android Hacker's Handbook.
+4. Developed tools and kernel patches, but never upstreamed

 ## Acknowledgments

 Tremendous thanks to all of the Linux kernel contributors, especially those working to secure Linux.

 Thanks to kees, ilja, roddux, all the awesome people from my workplace, family, and friends.

-## Background of Involvement

-1. User of Linux since 1993, steadily since
-2. Vulnerability research and exploit development
-   * Reverse-engineered exploits, analyzed bugs
-4. Kernel chapter author in Android Hacker's Handbook.

-No. I have never tried to upstream anything.

-## Disclaimer

-The information presented here is the result of off-and-on research over decades.

-I will try to be objective, but also share my opinions based on my experience.

-I have tried to make sure information is current.

-As always, I could have missed something.

 ## What is the Linux Kernel?